AftabHussain/aftabhussain.github.io/project-kw-sw.md

 yields the same code quality improvements on Java functions extracted from real-life industrial programs.**

-● Invited for presentation in Workshop on Graph Drawing and Graph Algorithms (GDGA) 2013, Bangladesh University of Engineering and Technology.
+● Invited for presentation at the Workshop on Graph Drawing and Graph Algorithms (GDGA) 2013, Dhaka, Bangladesh.

 _________________________